robertcornet/TUD_AI_driving/README.md

 # TU Delft AI driving platform

 # Introduction
 This page contains all information regarding the TU Delft AI driving platform.
 This platform is for anyone who is interested in low-cost development on a vehicle platform, that is capable of interesting and dynamic driving manouevres.
+It is designed for the department of Cognitive Robotics (CoR) at the faculty of 3ME at the TU Delft.

 This platform offers the following:
 - low-cost dynamic driving with access to the relevant vehicle states.